wp-plugins/bookingcom-affiliate-plugin/readme.txt

 == Changelog ==

+= 1.0.1 =
+Minor update, recommended for all users.
+* I added back the widget, by "popular" demand (well, frequent, at least :)).
+* Added a "no categorization" option in the edit panel.

 = 1.0 =
 I now dare call this plugin STABLE.
 This doesn't mean there are no more bugs or that it is final, it does mean that I think it won't break sites anymore.